GeoMOER/geoAI/docs/units/_unit03/unit03-01_randomly_good.md

 ---

 Predicting spatial features with machine learning and random validation.
+Our goal is to determine areas containing buildings in the south of Marburg, Hesse.
+To accomplish this goal, we will use a machine learning approach together with DOPs (digital orthophoto) as well as the digitalized polygons with one class containing buildings, and the other class polygons covering everything else, we created in Unit 1.

 <!--more-->

+To do this, we want to create a model that is able to separate pixels that belong to a building from their surroundings.
+For this we need not only the bands of the DOP but also some indices calculated from them.
+You can simply use the ones we created in [Unit 1]( http://127.0.0.1:4000/geoAI//unit01/unit01-05_warm-up-r-spatial.html#step-4---calculate-rgb-indices).

+Our Area of Interest:
 {% include media4 url="assets/images/unit03/marburg_dop.html" %} [Full screen version of the map]({{ site.baseurl }}assets/images/unit04/marburg_buildings.html){:target="_blank"}